Consistent Conjectures in Dynamic Matching Markets

 Finally, suppose $\matchingstar_t$ fails part \ref{itm:ps} of \autoref{definition:sol-given-c} for some pair \pair\ in $\cala_t(\matching^{\star^{t-1}})\times\calb_t(\matching^{\star^{t-1}})$.
 Then at least one of the members of the pair must be single under $\matchingstar_t$.
 Without loss of generality, assume $\matchingstar_t(\agenta)=\agenta$.
 Then, $u(\agenta,\agentb)>U_t(\agenta,\matchingstar)\geq\min\{U_t(\agenta,\matchingb):\matchingb\in\conjecture_t(\matching^{\star^{t-1}},\agenta)\}$, where the second inequality follows from $\matchingstar\in\conjecture_t(\matching^{\star^{t-1}},\agenta)$.
 This chain of inequalities contradicts the definition of $\matchingstar_t$.
-Thus $(\matching_s^\star)_{s=t}^\terminal\in\sol_{\terminal-t+1}^\conjectures(\economyrterminal_t(\matching^{\star^{t-1}}))$ and the result follows. \end{proof}
+Thus, $\matchingstar\in\sol_{\terminal}^\conjectures(\economyrterminal)$ and the result follows. \end{proof}

-\paragraph{Solution concept based on the conjectures in \autoref{eq:eqbm-cont}} In \autoref{sec:consistent-conjectures}, we argued that the period-1 conjectures defined in \autoref{eq:eqbm-cont} lead to nonempty solutions for \economyrterminal\ \emph{provided} that the solution concept for the continuation economy, $\sol_{\terminal-1}^\conjectures$ is also nonempty.
-For completeness, we now build recursively the conjectures and the solution concept to complete the argument: A solution concept as in \autoref{definition:sol-given-c} built off of conjectures that rule out matchings that are not consistent with the solution concept in the continuation is always nonempty.
-In what follows, we keep the notation \agree\ for the conjectures and denote by \solp\ the induced solution concept.
+\paragraph{Solution concept based on the conjectures in \autoref{eq:eqbm-cont}} In \autoref{sec:consistent-conjectures}, we argued that the period-1 conjectures defined in \autoref{eq:eqbm-cont} lead to nonempty solutions for \economyrterminal\ \emph{provided} the solution concept for the continuation economy, $\sol_{\terminal-1}^\conjectures$, is also nonempty.
+For completeness, we now define the conjectures and the solution concept determined by recursively applying \autoref{eq:eqbm-cont}.
+This allows us to complete the argument implicit in that discussion.
+Specifically, a solution concept as defined in \autoref{definition:sol-given-c}, with conjectures consisting of all matchings whose continuations are solutions in the continuation economy, is always nonempty.
+In what follows, we use the notation \agree\ for the conjectures to distinguish them from those defined in \autoref{eq:eqbm-cont}, and we denote by \solp\ the induced solution concept.